wanforge/quotes/README.md

 - 🌝 There is not one big cosmic meaning for all, there is only the meaning we each give to our life.
 - 🌠 The ultimate promise of technology is to make us master of a world that we command by the push of a button.
 - 🌿 There is no fear for one whose mind is not filled with desires.
+- 🎁 The world makes way for the man who knows where he is going.
 - 🎼 Through meditation and by giving full attention to one thing at a time, we can learn to direct attention where we choose.
 - 🏆 Truth, and goodness, and beauty are but different faces of the same all.
 - 📜 There is nothing permanent except change.